lindokuhlehoratiousdlamini-tech/aws-reStart-Journey/Lab-Assessments/Linux/lab-1.md

 - Examine man page headers
 # 📝Task 1: Use SSH to connect to an Amazon Linux EC2 instance
 In this task, you will connect to a Amazon Linux EC2 instance.
 You will use an SSH utility to perform all of these operations.
-# 🔑 Accessing the AWS Console
-- Click Start Lab → wait for Lab status: ready.
-- Click AWS to open the console (auto-login).
-- Arrange your screen so the lab instructions and console are side by side.

-# 📝 Connect to the EC2 Instance (SSH)
-**Windows Users**
-- Download labsuser.ppk from the Details panel.
-- Note the Public IP.
-- Use PuTTY → configure SSH following AWS instructions.
-**Connect as:**
-ec2-user@<public-ip>

-**macOS / Linux Users**
-Download labsuser.pem.

-**In terminal:**

-**Open a terminal window, and change directory cd to the directory where the labsuser.pem file was downloaded.
-For example, if the labuser.pem file was saved to your Downloads directory, run this command:**

-cd ~/Downloads

-**Change the permissions on the key to be read-only, by running this command:**

-chmod 400 labsuser.pem

-**Run the below command (replace <public-ip> with the PublicIP address you copied earlier).
-Alternatively, return to the EC2 Console and select Instances.
-Check the box next to the instance you want to connect to and in the Description tab copy the IPv4 Public IP value.:**

-ssh -i labsuser.pem ec2-user@<public-ip>

-**Type yes on first connection.**
 # 📝 Task 2: Explore the man Pages
 In this exercise, you use a bash terminal to view the Linux standard help system.
 This system is generally referred to as the manual pages (or man pages).